 1. Dry rangoli powder or rice powder

 Rangoli can be drawn with dry powder or wet powder.
-The latter being simpler for first-timers.
-The dry Rangoli can be drawn with powdered rice or with coloured powders easily available across store counters or outside temples.
+The latter is simpler for first-timers.
+A dry rangoli can be drawn with powdered rice or with coloured powders easily available in stores or outside temples.
 The rice powder will also serve the purpose of feeding birds and insects.
-And when washed off, it will mix easily in the soil.
-You can place a lamp or a ‘Kalash’ in the centre and draw free and around it.
+When the rice powder is washed off, it will mix easily in the soil.
+You can place a lamp or a kalash in the centre and draw around it.
 Simple patterns like footprints or flowers will look pretty.
 You can also use recyclable materials like sequins or buttons to make a rangoli.

 2. Geometric patterns

-This one’s a good style for those who believe they have little or no artistic calibre.
+This rangoli style is great for those who believe they have little or no artistic calibre.
 Select a design that can be drawn by joining the dots.
-On a damp floor draw the required number of dots for your design using the rangoli powder.
+On a damp floor, draw the required number of dots for your design using rangoli powder.
 The damp floor will ensure that the design doesn’t budge or the breeze doesn’t blow it away.
-Now join these points with the appropriate lines and curves, etc. and voila you’ve found the artist in you.
+Now, join these points with the appropriate lines and curves, and you will have found the artist in you.

 3. Flower rangoli

-An Onam tradition and a super-easy design is a rangoli pattern made with flowers.
+An Onam tradition and a really easy design, flower rangolis don’t need a lot of space.
 Buy some flowers in multiple colours.
-You can use whole flowers are just the petals.
+You can use whole flowers or just the petals.
 Draw a simple design on the floor using a pencil or chalk piece.
 Fill in the design with bright and colourful flowers or petals.
-You can jazz up that pattern with some lamps as well.
+You can jazz it up with some lamps or diyas as well.

 4. Stencil rangoli

-Save time and yet make a statement with a stencil rangoli.
-Anyone can pull this one off with ease, and you sure won’t mind the compliments that follow.
-The stencil can be bought at any store selling ‘puja’ items or outside temples.
+Save time and make a statement with a stencil rangoli.
+Anyone can pull this off with ease, and you definitely won’t mind the compliments that follow.
+A rangoli stencil can be bought at any store selling puja items.
 The stencil is like a sieve and will help draw the borders for your chosen design.
-You can then fill it up the colours.
+You can then fill it up with the colours you choose.

 5. Sticker rangoli

-For people with kids in the house, especially toddlers with a tendency to put the first thing in sight in their mouth, this rangoli hack is brilliant.
-It is readily available in the market and just needs to be pasted on the floor.
-You can walk over it or sweep over it, that design isn’t going to budge.
+For people with kids in the house, especially toddlers with a tendency to put the first thing in sight in their mouth, sticker rangolis are the best.
+They are readily available in the market and just need to be pasted on the floor.
+You can walk over it or sweep over it; that design isn’t going to budge.